FAQ (Printer Friendly)

 What curriculum will you be using?

 The use of emergent curriculum in nature allows children to experience a sense of happiness and empowerment while they learn.
 Lessons are tailored to meet the skill-level of each student and the interests of the class.
-Research shows that by using this child-led approach, the chances of creating a lifelong learner improves.
+Research shows that by using this child-led approach, the chance of creating a lifelong learner improves.
 Activities that take place outdoors in the natural world stimulate all the senses, bringing each lesson to life.
 Nature also gives children the opportunity to practice handling success and failure, leading to real-world problem solving.
 There is constant communication and teamwork between children in this setting, which builds social and emotional skills.
 In a learning environment that is safe but allows for risk taking, a sense of personal confidence is developed.
 Trust between the students and the teachers is central.

 At Heritage Park Nature Preschool “nature comes alive” and offers a variety of learning opportunities.
 These opportunities provide the teachable moments for the following areas of focus: Social and Emotional Connections

 - Physical and Mental Wellness